ndonfris/ts-movie-list/README.md

 # ts-movie-list

-# ios application written entirely in typescript using react-native/expo/nodemon
+This project is an ios application written entirely in typescript, using react-native, expo, nodemon.
+Files have been documented extensively, even though typescript allow for automatic LSP documentation.
+The frontend was writen in the react-native framework, using expo-cli to compile and run the program.
+The backend uses nodemon and mongodb to host the server.
+Below shows demos of the three main screens.
+Installation process can be found below.

+___
-## Application has three screens
+## Main Application Screens
 ---
 ### [search](./frontend/routes/SavedRoute.tsx)